Treasure Hunting Performance

 Metal Detectors: What We Evaluated, What We Found

 While there are metal detectors available for under $100, we focused our efforts on high-quality beginner detectors.
-These are devices you can feel good about buying and using for years, even if they’re not quite as capable as those priced at $700 or more.
-All are general-purpose machines – for example, there aren't any dedicated underwater metal detectors on our lineup – but they offer excellent entry into the world of treasure hunting.
+These are detectors that are well built, will last for years but won't break the bank.
+As you become more experienced and devoted to the hobby, you can easily invest in devices over $700.
+We only considered general-purpose metal detectors – for example, while some of the detectors are waterproof, there aren't any dedicated underwater metal detectors on our lineup – but they offer excellent entry into the world of treasure hunting.

 The best way to test metal detectors is to take them to a field.
 We chose a grassy field next to Top Ten Reviews' offices.
 The field used to have houses.
 And while we're not sure when the houses were demolished, we know from old aerial photos of the area that they existed in early 20th century.
 This makes the field an ideal place for treasure hunting for 100-year-old nickels and pennies.
 However, since the success of a metal detector largely depends being in the right place at the right time, we couldn't simply gauge the quality each detector by what we found in that field.
 Or could we?

 We laid out a grid system of seven across and nine down.
 Moving across the grin, we dug holes at each point with depths of 2, 4, 6, 8, 9, 10 and 12 inches.
 Then we planted the following in the holes: iron nails, pull-tabs from soda cans, pre-1982 pennies, post-1982 pennies, nickels, dimes, quarters, silver-plated beads and gold-plated beads.
 We used the two different types of pennies, because the composition shifted from mostly copper to mostly zinc in 1982.
 As such, pennies can pose cause issues for metal detectors.